Probabilistic Analysis of the Random Spectral Radius for a Matrix Family: Conclusion

 \section{Conclusion}

 In this article, we introduced the \emph{random spectral radius}, a new joint spectral characteristic associated with a bounded family of matrices.
-We established rigorous asymptotic results (specifically, a law of large numbers and a central limit theorem) in the cases of commuting and triangular matrices and, more generally, for families obtained as structurally unconstrained perturbations of commuting sets.
+We established rigorous asymptotic results, including a law of large numbers, central limit theorems, finite-size asymptotic expansions, and a large deviation principle, for commuting and triangular families, together with perturbative stability results for nearby families.

-Extensive numerical investigations suggest that these asymptotic results likely extend to arbitrary families of matrices; however, providing a rigorous theoretical treatment in this fully general setting remains an open and challenging problem.
+The numerical experiments for generic dense families suggest that several of these asymptotic phenomena may persist well beyond the structured setting treated theoretically here; however, providing a rigorous theory for fully noncommuting families remains an open and challenging problem.

-Another important and interesting class of matrix families to study is that of nonnegative matrices.
-The Perron-Frobenius theory ensures the existence of a unique largest positive eigenvalue for any matrix product.
-In the specific case of irreducible nonnegative transition matrices, the RSR corresponds to the typical growth rate, known as the Lyapunov exponent, which plays a crucial role in predicting expected growth or decay under randomness.
+Another important class of matrix families is that of nonnegative matrices.
+For a nonnegative matrix, Perron--Frobenius theory guarantees that the spectral radius is a nonnegative eigenvalue; under stronger irreducibility or primitivity assumptions, this leading eigenvalue is simple and dominant.
+It would therefore be natural to investigate the random spectral radius in this setting as well.
+For random products of nonnegative transition matrices, the logarithmic growth rate is closely related to the top Lyapunov exponent and hence to typical growth or decay under randomness.

+A natural extension of the present framework concerns \emph{Markovian switching}, where the index sequence $\sigma = (\sigma_1, \sigma_2, \ldots)$ is generated by a Markov chain with transition matrix $P$ rather than by i.i.d.\ sampling.
+While the approach of~\cite{CMS21} addresses asymptotic growth rates in this setting, the question of whether the CLT and, more ambitiously, the Edgeworth-type refinements developed here extend remains open.
+The loss of independence among the $Z_k$ random variables introduces correlations that may affect both the asymptotic variance and the higher-order correction terms.

-Any progress in this direction would represent an important step toward a comprehensive understanding of the random spectral radius for general matrix families.
+For diagonal and triangular families, the large deviation principle established in~\cref{subsec:large_deviations} quantifies the probability of rare events, for instance the likelihood that $\rho_n$ approaches the JSR or the LSR, thereby directly addressing the motivating questions posed in the introduction.
+Extending the LDP to general noncommuting families remains an open problem.
+Any progress in these directions would represent an important step toward a comprehensive understanding of the random spectral radius for general matrix families.